foundry-rs/book/src/cheatcodes/serialize-json.md

 The cheatcodes return the JSON object that is being serialized **up to that point**.
 That way the user can serialize inner JSON objects and then serialize them in bigger JSON objects, enabling the user to create arbitrary JSON objects.

-Finally, the user writes the JSON object to a file by using [writeJson](./write-json.md).
+Finally, the user writes the JSON object to a JSON file by using [writeJson](./write-json.md).
+Alternatively, the user can write the JSON object to TOML file by using [writeToml](./write-toml.md).

 **Remember:** The file path needs to be in the allowed paths.
 Read more in [File cheatcodes](./fs.md).